Free Mobile Home Info

 1. Equity - most of the time a lender will let you borrow from 65% to 75% of the current value of your home.
 Some lenders will use an appraised market value.
 Some lenders will use the book value from NADA.

 3. Income - Mobile Home Equity Loans require you to have some form of income.
 You will need to provide solid proof of the income, such as paystubs, tax returns, bank statements, and even Social Security or Pension and Retirement award letters.
-In some cases for self employed borrowers there may be a stated income loan available.
-A quick way to find out if you make enough money is to take your gross income and multiply it by 45%.
-This figure will tell you how much a lender will allow for all of your debts, the new loan, and the space rent.

 5. Reason for Cash out - You will need to explain what the cash is for.
 If debt consolidation then you will likely need to provide actual statements from your accounts to be paid.
 If for Home Improvement, then you will likely need to break down what improvements you will be doing, how much each is expected to cost, and who will do the work (you or a contractor).